jordan-lenchitz/shuffler/README.md

 Syntax: shuffle(filename, block_size, output)

-filename = audio file in your current directory, e. g. 'my_sound.wav'
+filename = audio file in your current directory, e. g. 'my_sound.wav'; any format supported by MATLAB should work

 block_size = length in samples of your desired sound slices, e. g.
 44100 for 1-second slices for audio with a 44100 Hz sample rate